ianmiell/shutit/README.md

 Known Issues
 --------------
-Since a core technology used in this application is pexpect - and a typical usage pattern is to expect the prompt to return - unusual shell prompts and escape sequences have been known to cause problems.
+Since a core technology used in this application is pexpect - and a typical usage pattern is to expect the prompt to return.
+Unusual shell prompts and escape sequences have been known to cause problems.
 Use the ```shutit.setup_prompt()``` function to help manage this by setting up a more sane prompt.